elavallee13/Logo_Nebula/README.md

 # Why did you build this project?

- I built this project to assist creators with an essencial part of the project process.
+ I built this project to assist creators with an essential part of the project process.
- Having a custom logo to repersent the users project not only allows the creator to display the brand and creator of the application but also allows the user to easily create an logo in SVG format.
+ Having a custom logo to represent the user's project not only allows the creator to display the brand and creator of the application but also allows the user to easily create a logo in SVG format.

 # What problem did you solve?